-Jordy Meekes is a Research Fellow (Assistant Professor) in the Melbourne Institute of Applied Economic and Social Research at the University of Melbourne since September 2018.
-He is part of the Labour Economics and Social Policy Program.
-Prior to joining the Melbourne Institute, Jordy did his PhD in Economics and his Research Master’s in Multidisciplinary Economics at Utrecht University (the Netherlands).
+Jordy Meekes is an Assistant Professor of Economics in the Department of Economics at Leiden University and an Honorary Fellow at the University of Melbourne.
+Before joining Leiden University in January 2022, Jordy was a Research Fellow (Assistant Professor) in the Melbourne Institute: Applied Economic & Social Research at the University of Melbourne.
+Jordy is a research affiliate of the IZA, Bonn (Germany) and a research fellow of the LCC (Australia).
+Jordy obtained his PhD in Economics and his Research Master's in Multidisciplinary Economics at Utrecht University (the Netherlands).
 During his PhD, Jordy was a Short-Stay Visiting Fellow at MIT Sloan School of Management (US) and he did a research project in collaboration with the temporary work and human resource consulting services company Randstad Holding.

-His PhD is in applied microeconomics at the intersection of labour economics with urban, regional and housing economics.
-He has used administrative data sets and applied micro econometric models to answer research questions related to workers’ labour market outcomes and housing market outcomes across regional areas.
-His research focuses on local labour markets, job displacement, commuting, flow-based clustering, agglomeration economies and the urban wage premium.
+His research interests are mainly in the field of applied microeconomics at the intersection of labour economics with spatial economics.
+He has analysed panel administrative data and longitudinal survey data in policy-relevant research.
+Jordy applies micro econometric models to answer research questions related to workers' labour market outcomes and housing outcomes.
+Jordy's research focuses on job loss, local labour markets, gender inequalities, COVID-19 impacts, social housing, commuting, flow-based clustering, agglomeration economies and the urban wage premium.

 Jordy joined IZA as a Research Affiliate in July 2018.